andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Slice_Timing_Correction.rst

 .. figure:: SliceTImingCorrection_Demo.gif

-Although slice-timing correction seems reasonable to use, there are some objections:
+Although slice-timing correction seems reasonable, there are some objections:

 1. In general, it is best to leave the data alone and not introduce additional interpolations;